 To hide or show a trend in the chart, click the corresponding color-coded icon.

 You can drill down on a top path on a specific day to view associated journey paths and individual journeys.
 To drill down, click a line point in the chart.
 A tooltip for the top path opens where you can navigate to associated journey paths or individual journeys.

 We are listening to you - our customers - and working to streamline our solutions with better style and usability.
-For this reason, we are temporary removing the Web dashboard.
-In the meanwhile, you can access similar data by using Acoustic Digital Analytics.
+For this reason, we are temporarily removing the Web dashboard.
+In the meanwhile, you can access similar data by using Digital Analytics.
 For instructions about accessing data in Digital Analytics, refer to the following sections.